sletap/KTPoints/README.md

 # Instructions for PC:
 * Follow instructions at this link: https://facebook.github.io/react-native/docs/getting-started

-# Additional Dependencies to try installing if something isn't working:
+# Additional Dependencies to try installing if it's not working:
-* This may or may not be required anymore
 * ReactNavigation install somewhere on this site: https://reactnavigation.org/en/
 * To handle Scrolling on Login: `npm i react-native-keyboard-aware-scroll-view --save`
 * To handle link routing/navigation: `npm install --save react-navigation`